 With the excitement building for Destiny 2 coming to consoles and PC later this year, it's a good time for me to turn to Blake Grundman and ask him to try and sell me on this new sequel and answer some of my questions about things that have come up since I first played (and walked away from) the basic pre-DLC version of Destiny.
 Spend an hour with Blake as he busts loose and tells us all the reasons he's excited about the game and where we think the series will go in the future.
 Download this week's episode directly from PTB, listen with the player below, find us on Stitcher, subscribe via iTunes and Google Play, toss this RSS feed into your podcast aggregation software of choice, and be sure to catch up on past episodes if you're joining us late.
 Remember that you can reach us via , you can leave a message on the Power Button hotline by calling (720) 722-2781, and you can even follow us on Twitter at @PressTheButtons and @GrundyTheMan, or for just podcast updates, @ThePowerButton.
 We also have a tip jar if you'd like to kick a dollar or two of support our way.

 Telltale Games is having a prolific period lately with last year's Batman: The Telltale Series and this year's Guardians of the Galaxy: The Telltale Series.
-On this week's episode of Power Button, Blake Grundman and I are picking up where we left off from Episode 212 in which we covered the first Batman episode by finishing off our discussion of the series.
+On this week's podcast episode, Blake Grundman and I are picking up where we left off from Episode 212 in which we covered the first Batman episode by finishing off our discussion of the series.
 We also talk a bit about Telltale in general including their history and their aging game engine.
 That leads us into talking about the first episode of the new Guardians series.
 As you can imagine, there's a spoiler warning for all of this, so consider yourself warned!
 Join us for ninety minutes of conversation.
-Download this week's episode directly from PTB, listen with the player below, find us on Stitcher, subscribe via iTunes, toss this RSS feed into your podcast aggregation software of choice, and be sure to catch up on past episodes if you're joining us late.
+Download this week's episode directly from PTB, listen with the player below, find us on Stitcher, subscribe via iTunes and Google Play, toss this RSS feed into your podcast aggregation software of choice, and be sure to catch up on past episodes if you're joining us late.
 Remember that you can reach us via , you can leave a message on the Power Button hotline by calling (720) 722-2781, and you can even follow us on Twitter at @PressTheButtons and @GrundyTheMan, or for just podcast updates, @ThePowerButton.
 We also have a tip jar if you'd like to kick a dollar or two of support our way.